techstop/techstop/content/post/bash-exit-status.md

 Saving the exit status for a command in a variable can be useful so that you can use the status later on in your bash script.

 In this example we run three commands and save the exit status for each in a variable.
-One of the commands is not a real command as one of our previous examples.
+One of the commands is not a real command like one of our previous examples.

 {{< highlight bash >}}
 #!/bin/bash